Jixabon/Aviation-Altitudes/README.md

 # Aviation-Altitudes

+## Note - We've Moved!

+The host for this project has changed.
+The new URL for the app is [https://aviation-altitudes.netlify.app](https://aviation-altitudes.netlify.app).
+Thanks!

 A quick tool to visualize the different altitudes in aviation and to see how pressure and temperature change them.

 Do you like the project or has hit helped you study and understand the topics around altitudes?
 Feel free to [Buy me a coffee!](https://ko-fi.com/jixabon)